Boyquotes/godot-nishita-sky-with-volumetric-clouds/README.md

 5. Set the correct "sun_ground_height" on the "NishitaSky" node, this is the height of objects on the ground

 ##TODO
-* Clouds "jump" after some time
+* Fix clouds "jumping" after some time
 * Remove bug: broken pixels sometimes appear on the edge of the atmosphere, when above the atmosphere
 * Clean up code
 * Rework sun saturation